simov/markdown-viewer/README.md

 Alternatively you can use the `Allow All` button.

 > Note that the remote origins should either provide a valid HTTP header (see [Header Detection](#header-detection)) and/or valid URL path (see [Path Matching](#path-matching)).
 Otherwise you'll have to add the origin explicitly and set its [Path Matching](#path-matching) regular expression.

-## Exclude Domains

-When you enable the extension for all origins, a new `Excluded Domains` section will become available in the options page.

-When the extension is enabled for all origins, it will try to inject itself into all pages with URLs ending with markdown file extension using the [Path Matching](#path-matching) for the `*://*` origin.

-However a few websites are known to serve pages with URLs ending with markdown file extension, but instead of a raw markdown they serve a rendered HTML there.
-For example: https://github.com/simov/markdown-viewer/blob/master/README.md

-When you enable the extension for all origins you get a list of domains excluded by default: `bitbucket.org`, `getcomposer.org`, `github.com`, `gitlab.com`, however you can extend/modify that list as you want.

 ## Header Detection